A Survey of Reinforcement Learning For Economics: The Theory of Reinforcement Learning

 the smallest residual achievable when the Bellman operator maps any element of $\mathcal{F}$ back to itself. \citet{MunosSzepesvari2008} show that after $K$ iterations with $N$ i.i.d.\ samples per iteration,

 where $C_{\rho,\mu}$ is a \emph{concentrability coefficient} bounding the ratio of future-state distributions under the evaluation distribution $\rho$ relative to the data distribution $\mu$.\footnote{The concentrability coefficient $C_{\rho,\mu}$ measures how well the data distribution $\mu$ covers future states reachable under optimal policies from $\rho$.
 When $\mu$ is the state-action distribution of the optimal policy itself, $C_{\rho,\mu} = 1$.
-Distribution mismatch, common when batch data comes from a sub-optimal behavior policy, inflates $C_{\rho,\mu}$ and worsens the bound. \citet{Antos2008} extend these results to continuous action spaces and single-trajectory data.} Three terms drive the error: the geometric decay $\gamma^K$ (initialization bias), the approximation error $(1-\gamma)^{-2} \varepsilon_{\mathrm{approx}}$ (bias from function class), and the estimation error $O(1/\sqrt{N})$ (variance from finite samples).
+Distribution mismatch, common when batch data comes from a sub-optimal behavior policy, inflates $C_{\rho,\mu}$ and worsens the bound. \citet{Antos2008} extend these results to continuous action spaces and single-trajectory data.} The error is driven by three terms, the geometric decay $\gamma^K$ (initialization bias), the approximation error $(1-\gamma)^{-2} \varepsilon_{\mathrm{approx}}$ (bias from function class), and the estimation error $O(1/\sqrt{N})$ (variance from finite samples).
 When $\mathcal{F}$ contains $V^*$ exactly, $\varepsilon_{\mathrm{approx}} = 0$ and the bound recovers exact convergence as $K \to \infty$.
-The $(1-\gamma)^{-2}$ amplification, one factor of $(1-\gamma)^{-1}$ more than in tabular Q-learning, reflects error accumulation across approximate DP steps: each regression step introduces bias, and this bias compounds over $K$ iterations.
+The $(1-\gamma)^{-2}$ amplification, one factor of $(1-\gamma)^{-1}$ more than in tabular Q-learning, reflects error accumulation across approximate DP steps: each regression step introduces bias, and this bias compounds over $K$ iterations.\footnote{The simulation in Section~\ref{sec:lqc_fvi_fqi} exercises only the bias / projection-error term of the Munos--Szepesvari bound; the variance / concentrability term is not stressed because we use a full $301 \times 201$ deterministic grid with the true transition kernel rather than a Monte Carlo sample, so there is no $N$ to vary and the $O(1/\sqrt{N})$ contribution is absent.}